 All in all, it is an experience to dine here.
 And one thing I can promise you, in Le Cinq, unlike many other world class restaurants, you will remember what you had for dinner even years later.

 Oh, by the way, there is two more Michelin restaurants in the George V: The Le George and the L’Orangerie both hold one star.
 So if you’re coming to Paris for a culinary weekend, you wouldn’t even have to leave the hotel theoretically.

 Need a fine-dining break?
 Go have a cocktail and a snack at their La Galerie, together with L’Avenue the place to go for a fancy aperitif in the neighborhood.

 Yes, an own chapter for a yard.
 This is one of the most beautiful courtyards in the world.

-In between two restaurants’ winter gardens, the L’Orangerie to the left, the Le George to the right, this is a marble oasis in hectic Paris.
+In between the two restaurants’ winter gardens, the L’Orangerie to the left, the Le George to the right, this is a marble oasis in hectic Paris.
 Take a break, have a glass of Chablis and a little foie gras snack and enjoy the yearly changing flower arrangements.

 Spa and Sports

 A 550 m2 Spa should be enough to fulfill all your treatment and relaxation wishes.